ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 The `unsubscribeFromTags` API will remove the device subscription from the list tags.

-Use the following code snippets to unsubsribe from tags
+Use the following code snippets to unsubsribe from tags:

 ```